Translation

 The transformation referred to in the literature as tau* (τ*) is a collection of transformations from mini-gringo programs into the syntax of first-order logic, taking special consideration for the fact that while an ASP term can have 0, 1, or many values, a first-order term can have only one.
 In the presence of arithmetic terms or intervals, such as 1/0 or 0..9, this introduces translational complexities.
 Interested readers should refer here for details.

 The tau* transformation is fundamental to Anthem.
-For a mini-gringo program Π, the HTA (here-and-there with arithmetic) models of the formula representation τ*Π correspond to the stable models of Π. Furthermore, additional transformations can, in certain cases, produce formula representations within the same language whose classical models capture the behavior of Π.
+For a mini-gringo program Π, the HTA (here-and-there with arithmetic) equilibrium models of the formula representation τ*Π correspond to the stable models of Π. Furthermore, additional transformations can, in certain cases, produce formula representations within the same language whose classical models capture the behavior of Π.

 Access the τ* transformation via the translate command, e.g.